Illinois Nurse Practice Act: Facility Guide

 3. Provide Regular Staff Training

-While your nursing staff make individual efforts to keep up with practice standards, your facility is responsible for enforcing protocols that align with the Illinois NPA.
-Provide annual training that reflects the latest rules surrounding delegation of tasks or daily nursing duties.
-This will ensure that your staff aren’t doing anything unlawful to compromise patient safety.
+While your nursing staff make individual efforts to keep up with practice standards, your facility is responsible for enforcing protocols that align with the Illinois Nurse Practice Act.
+Nurse practitioners, RNs, and LPNs should be provided annual training that reflects the latest rules surrounding the delegation of tasks or daily nursing duties.
+This can help ensure that your staff aren’t doing anything that might compromise patient safety.

 Discover More Ways to Support Staff Compliance

 Beyond the Illinois Nurse Practice Act, there are many other regulations that can impact nursing practice.
-Struggling to keep up with everything on top of your other responsibilities?
-IntelyCare delivers the latest healthcare news and updates straight to your inbox — all at no cost to you.
+Want to stay informed on the latest updates?
+IntelyCare’s clinical and legal experts deliver the latest healthcare news straight to your inbox — all at no cost to you.

 Legal Disclaimer: This article contains general legal information, but it is not intended to constitute professional legal advice for any particular situation and should not be relied on as professional legal advice.
 Any references to the law may not be current, as laws regularly change through updates in legislation, regulation, and case law at the federal and state level.
 Nothing in this article should be interpreted as creating an attorney-client relationship.
 If you have legal questions, you should seek the advice of an attorney licensed to practice in your jurisdiction.